SGC: Simple Graph Convolution

 Published:

-TL;DR: SGC (Wu et al., 2019) collapses K GCN layers into one: propagate features K times with the normalised adjacency (no weights, no nonlinearities), then apply a single linear classifier.
-This makes propagation pre-computable, turns the model into a linear logistic regression on smoothed features, and runs orders of magnitude faster than GCN with comparable accuracy.
+TL;DR: SGC (Wu et al., 2019) collapses \(K\) GCN layers into one: propagate features \(K\) times with the normalised adjacency \(\hat{A}\) (no weights, no nonlinearities), then apply a single linear classifier.
+The whole model becomes \(\mathrm{softmax}(\hat{A}^K X W)\).
+Propagation becomes pre-computable, training reduces to multinomial logistic regression on smoothed features, and on homophilic citation benchmarks accuracy is comparable to GCN at a fraction of the training cost.

 The GCN Formula Revisited

-The nonlinearity σ couples the graph propagation and the linear transformation — you cannot separate or pre-compute them.
+The nonlinearity couples the graph propagation and the linear transformation — you cannot commute them past each other, so nothing can be pre-computed.

 The SGC Simplification